 1. Improve Your Work Setting

 Proper posture and alignment are crucial for a healthy body and skeleton.
-Align your keyboard and chair properly to maximize good position and to make sure you are not overextending your wrist.
+Align your keyboard and chair properly to maximize a good position and to make sure you are not overextending your wrist.

 Sit in a natural position, with your back straight and your feet flat on the floor.